TechTalk.

 What does the WPS button on a router do?

-But this is where your router’s WPS button can help.
-When you press the WPS button on your router, it’ll allow any nearby devices to connect to it with no password required.
-This typically lasts a few minutes before your router deactivates WPS automatically.
-Just make sure you know what’s connecting to your Wi-Fi network though, as you won’t want any freeloaders using your internet!
+Pressing the WPS button on your router will allow any nearby devices to connect to your Wi-Fi network with no password required.
+This typically lasts for a few minutes before your router will deactivate WPS automatically.
+Just make sure you know what’s connecting to your Wi-Fi, as you won’t want any freeloaders using your internet!

 What devices can connect to WPS?